ryanlyy/kubeman/docs/kube-runtime.md

 BCMT admin container will be started by podman instead of docker anymore after this feature and using podman to push all infra + application images into local registry and then kubernetes/containerd can pull its images and start container.

 in Openshift, crio is used w/ buildah

+# conmon

+An OCI container runtime monitor.

+Conmon is a monitoring program and communication tool between a container manager (like Podman or CRI-O) and an OCI runtime (like runc or crun) for a single container.